kronn/log-without-upsetting-your-team/bughunt/01_motivation.md

 * external APIs

-!SLIDE bullets incremental
+!SLIDE bullets incremental top
 .notes One of the standard tools in such situations is logging.
 With the presence of the production.log it is tempting to just pour messages in there.

 # production.log
 * logger.info

-!SLIDE bullets incremental
+!SLIDE bullets incremental top
 .notes Next, you want more information and think about raising the loglevel.

 # raising the log level